Gerard Steenson: Creating the IPLO

-In 1986, Steenson, Jimmy Brown, Martin "Rook" O'Prey and others formed the Irish People's Liberation Organisation (IPLO) with the express intention of wiping out the INLA and IRSP which they viewed as becoming "corrupt" and an obstacle to "the fight for socialism" and "Irish freedom".
-He argued in letters, written while he was in prison in the early 1980s, that the INLA had become militarily "inefficient" and "undisciplined", which had led, as he wrote, to its involvement in criminality and sectarian attacks.
+In 1986, Steenson, Jimmy Brown, and Martin "Rook" O'Prey formed the Irish People's Liberation Organisation (IPLO), consisting of disaffected and expelled INLA members, with the express intention of wiping out the INLA and IRSP and to replace it with their own organisation.
+He argued in letters, written while he was in prison in the early 1980s, that the INLA had become militarily "inefficient" and that the IRSP leadership had become "ineffective" and required 'realignment'.

-He was involved in the Rosnaree Hotel shooting
+He was involved in the Rosnaree Hotel shooting on 20 January 1987, where a meeting between the leadership of the INLA and IPLO was to take place to end hostilities.
+However, IPLO members ambushed the four INLA members at the hotel, killing Thomas "Ta" Power and John Reilly, while Hugh Torney and Peter Stewart managed to escape.

 Reputation

-He was viewed highly in the movement with Brown calling him a "committed and highly efficient military activist and a dedicated revolutionary".
+Steenson was viewed highly in the movement with Brown calling him a "committed and highly efficient military activist and a dedicated revolutionary".
 However he was described by Lord Justice Carswell as "a most dangerous and sinister terrorist.
 A ruthless and highly dedicated, resourceful and indefatigable planner of criminal exploits who did not hesitate to take a leading role in assassinations and other crimes".
 Henry McDonald and Jack Holland write "Both his friends and enemies spoke in a tone of awestruck at his paramilitary abilities".
 Ken Wharton refers to him as a "notorious psychopath".
 Sean O'Callaghan describes Steenson as someone who "never took to orders".

 Terry George wrote of him that he "was extremely clever and even wittier than Billy McMillan.
 He had an angelic face and women adored him.
 He was also ruthless, cunning and fearless.".

 Death

-In 1987, Steenson and fellow IPLO volunteer, Tony "Boot" McCarthy, were ambushed and killed, presumably by an INLA active unit, while travelling in a car along Springhill Avenue, in Ballymurphy, Belfast after a night of drinking.
-An INLA spokesperson said Steenson was killed for being "actively involved in continuous and concerted efforts to undermine the authority of the ... movement.'
+On 14 March 1987, Steenson and Tony "Boot" McCarthy returned to Ballymurphy after a night of drinking which was cut short by anger over the INLA GHQ faction's show of force in the Divis flats earlier in the day.
+After bringing their car to a stop on Springhill Avenue, they were killed in an ambush by an INLA active unit, with a member of the ASU closing the security gate at the top of the street to trap the pair.
+An INLA spokesperson said Steenson was killed for being "actively involved in continuous and concerted efforts to undermine the authority of the ... movement."
 Jimmy Brown gave the graveside oration.
-Two revenge killings of INLA members followed before the end of the feud.

-In 1992, the Provisional IRA, through a series of assassinations and other actions, forced the disbandment of the IPLO.